phunc20/python/cv2/inRange/README.md

 # `inRange`
-This function usually accepts as input an image array (either gray-scale or color image, but if it's color image, then usually in HSV colorspace because in HSV it's easier to separate colors).
+This function usually accepts as input an image array (either gray-scale or color image, but if it's color image, then usually in HSV colorspace because it's easier to separate colors in HSV).

 Its output is a mask, i.e. an array of shape `(n_rows, n_cols)` of `dtype=np.uint8`, where only two values exist